GillouH/educat_irsensor/irsensors/README.md

-irsensors - This package allows to read datas from an IR sensor set connected by USB.
+irsensors - This package allows to read data from an IR sensor set connected by USB.
 ========================================================

-This package allows to read datas from an IR sensor set connected by USB.
+This package allows to read data from an IR sensor set connected by USB.

-This package expect the IR sensor set to send string encode line datas as follow:
+This package expect the IR sensor set to send string encode line data as follow:
-"sensorID,errorCode,distance,"
+"sensorID,errorCode,distance,.........,\r\n".
+What is between the third and the fourth comma does not matter.

-This package uses the serial package.
-You can install it with "pip install serial" command.
+This package uses the pyserial package.
+You can install it with "pip install pyserial" command.

 In this version, the sensor ID can not be more than 9 (if it is more than 9, it will cause a bug).